 Carrying out promotion at this stage is similar to the awareness stage: social sharing and ads etc. When you plan your promotion, you should think about your content as part of as a standalone item and as part of a funnel journey.

 Your content has to be out there as a standalone item because buyers aren’t all on some linear path from awareness to decision.
-They may enter at any stage based on previous knowledge: lots of people research things but then forget about it for a year; they may not be happy with your competitors’ content at the awareness stage; or they may search again at each stage of the journey.
+They may enter at any stage: lots of people research things but then forget about it for a year; they may not be happy with your competitors’ content at the awareness stage; or they may search again at each stage of the journey because they are very thorough.
 As such you should be there around the corner ready to step in and win them over.

 In addition, you may have been successful at getting your consideration stage content onto the first page or Google but not your awareness content.
 When the customer moves through the journey, you will get your chance to influence them.

-You should also look at it from a funnel or nurturing perspective.
-You have content for each stage of the journey, and you should look to move someone to the next stage based on their interaction with your content.
+As a business owner you should also look at promotion from a funnel or nurturing perspective.
+Once you have content for each stage of the journey, the idea is to move someone to the next stage based on their interaction with your content.
 The best way to do that is to offer gated content that gets you an email address.
-Once you have that email address you can add it to your CRM or mail software – you also need to add the CRM’s tracking code to your website - and then when they interact with your awareness stage content you send them some consideration stage information.
+You can then use that email address you can add it to your CRM or mail software – you also need to add the CRM’s tracking code to your website – and then when they interact with your awareness stage content you send them some consideration stage information.